anapaulabtanaka/tsanfleuron_fracture_networks/README.md

 <br/>

-This repository is associated with my phD research and accepted paper:
+This repository is associated with my phD research and published paper:

 **Graph-based fracture network analysis to integrate structural geology properties and identify preferential flow pathways in the aquifer system of Tsanfleuron, Swiss Alps**